HomeResourcesHow to get a Social Security card

 Download Your SS-5 form

-The main form you should know about is Form SS-5, which you can download here.
-Form SS-5 lists documents that you will need in order to successfully obtain a Social Security card.
+The Form SS-5, which you can download here, lists all of the documents that you will need in order to successfully obtain a Social Security card.

-You must also provide a proof of identity.
-For U.S. citizens, this means ID cards, Medicare cards, religious records, health insurance cards, and military IDs, school IDs, non-driver identification cards, and employee ID cards, to name a few.
-For non-U.S. citizens, you can provide your current U.S. immigration documents and your foreign passport that contains your photograph and biographical information.
+• Proof of identity: For U.S. citizens, this could be through ID cards, drivers license, Medicare cards, passports, and employee ID cards, to name a few.
+For non-U.S. citizens, you can provide your current U.S. immigration documents and your foreign passport.

-You will also need to provide documentation to prove your immigration status, including Form I-551, I-94, or I-766.
-For students or exchange visitors, additional documentation may be required, including a letter that authorizes employments from your school or employer (F-1 or J-1).
+• Proof of immigration status: including Form I-551, I-94, or I-766.
+For students or exchange visitors, additional documentation may be required, including a letter that authorizes employment from your school or employer (F-1 or J-1).

 One important thing to note is that you cannot bring copies of documents—only the original documents!